 Objective L.8: Preserve the largely commercial environment along the I-35 Corridor.

 Recommendation 138 Retain all commercial future land use designations located along I-35.
+December 120 Disconstructions on the development of

 Recommendation 139 Place restrictions on the development of new hotels/motels along I-35.